-Brazilian Proverbs in English Quotes and Sayings
+Brazilian Proverbs in English Sayings

 You cannot cover up the sun with a sieve. |